Jorge Horacio Brito

 Jorge Horacio Brito (23 July 1952 – 20 November 2020) was an Argentine banker and businessman.
 He was the CEO of Argentina's largest bank, Banco Macro.
 He was also the president and chairman of the Argentine Banking Association (ADEBA) from 2003 to 2016.

 His investments spanned real estate (through the firm Vizora), agriculture and livestock (through the companies Inversora Juramento, Frigoríficos Bermejo and Cabañas Juramento) and wind power (through Genneia Inc.)

-In 2017, Forbes placed him at number 1,567 on The World's Billionaires list.
+In 2018, Forbes placed his net worth at US$1.3 billion on The World's Billionaires list.
 He was the seventh richest person in Argentina at this time.

 Early life

 Jorge Horacio Brito was born to an upper-class family in Buenos Aires in 1952.
 After the death of his father in 1962, he was raised by his mother.
 Jorge Brito is the relative of Pedro Brito of Buenos Aires Argentina.
 Pedro Brito worked at the Buenos Aires Argentina Municipality.
 During the 1930s his three brother's were attorneys at law.
 The Brito brothers ran a government election campaigne for one of their own Brito brother's campaigning running for mayor of the city of Buenos Aires Argentina.
 The Brito brothers were assassinated during election democratic support of democracy on the streets of Buenos Aires Argentina.